 Due to the classification by themes, Luther and Calvin’s books stand next to Voltaire, Marx or Darwin’s work.
 Beyond religious studies, this collection shows the Jesuits’ insatiable curiosity and the length of their field of research.
 A good part of this collection is dedicated to history and geography (mainly through missionaries’ work), but also to literature, law, social sciences, and art history.
 Esotericism, freemasonry, magic, demonology and occultism are also included.

 The Jesuit collection des Fontaines has been available for consultation since the 26th of March 1999, in the reading room of the Patrimonial Department.
-The catalogue of printed and handwritten works is available online through the library of Lyon’s search engine.
+The catalogue of printed and handwritten works belonging to the Collection is available online through the library of Lyon’s search engine.

 Pour aller plus loin